 Greens Coulee - Savanna Oaks

-The Greens Coulee nature preserve includes 81 acres protected by MVC adjacent to the City of Onalaska’s Greens Coulee Park.
+The Greens Coulee nature preserve includes 81 acres protected by the Conservancy adjacent to the City of Onalaska’s Greens Coulee Park.
 This protected bluff land above Onalaska occurred in two acquisitions, the 51 acre Savanna Oaks Tract in December of 2009 and the 30-acre Elmwood Partners Tract in December of 2010.
-The property is partly in the city and partly in the Town of Onalaska.
+The property is located in the city of Onalaska.
 These acquisitions were made under a cooperative agreement between the City of Onalaska and the Conservancy.

 The land is managed as natural habitat and is part of the larger city Greenway Project with a connection to the Greens Coulee Park bluff.
 Hiking and other non-motorized uses such as cross country skiing and bird watching are encouraged.

 The bluff property allows visitors a chance to explore a unique landscape that would have been prevalent hundreds of years ago.
 It features bluff prairie and oak savanna that have become increasingly rare due to development, mining, and agriculture.
-Species of interest that thrive on this property include the Death Camas of the Lily family, along with the lovely Yellow Lady’s Slipper Orchid.
 Visitors will enjoy the sweeping views of the Mississippi River Valley from the bluff tops, the mushroom rock formations, and diverse wildlife habitat.

 Head north out of Onalaska, WI on US53.
 Take the Main St. exit and turn right onto E. Main St..
 Take the first left onto Greens Coulee Rd. and approxiamately 1 mile turn right onto Clifford Dr. Kiosk is at end of Cul-de-sac.